 Finally as most long haul cyclists know: the less nights you spend money, the more nights you get to go cycle touring!

-- In more populated or just sketchy feeling areas you can scope out a stealthily hidden camp spot in daylight and remember what it looks like.
+- Keeping a stealthy spot secret – In more populated or just sketchy feeling areas you can scope out a stealthily hidden camp spot in daylight and remember where/what it looks like.
 Then cycle onwards to innocently cook your dinner a mile or so away.
-Then return to put you tent up under the cover of darkness, safe in the knowledge no one has seen you nor will they disturb you.
+Then return to put you tent up under the cover of darkness, safe in the knowledge where you area and that no one has seen you nor will they disturb you.

-- Try to avoid farmer’s fields especially with crops or livestock.
+- Avoid managed farm fields – Try to avoid farmer’s fields especially with crops or livestock.
 A field may look peaceful, but farmers get angry as do cows and this rarely ends well.
-Farmers also get up very very early to cut things, spray things, plough things and more pressingly shoot things etc. In Hungary we slept on some grass in a field of Maize and the farmer went deer shooting through the field of maize overnight – it wasn’t a comfortable experience!
+Farmers also get up very very early to cut things, spray things, plough things and more pressingly shoot things etc. In Hungary we camped on a patch of grass beside a field of Maize and the farmer went deer shooting in the maize overnight – it wasn’t a comfortable experience being hidden there!
 However if you ask a farmer first you might well be invited to use a field.
 Just don’t pitch your tent unannounced or you might be in for a surprise.

-- Don’t be afraid to ask people and go with your gut.
-Oftern people sitting outside their house in the evenings are a good option or even in shops or restaurants failing that you can just knock on a door, it is scary and much of the time you might be blanked, ignored or apologised to.
+- Go with your gut – Don’t be afraid to ask people and go with your gut feeling.
+Oftern people sitting outside their house in the evenings are a good option or even in shops or restaurants, failing that you can just knock on a friendly looking door, it is scary and using some well researched statistics (I didn’t just make up):

 40% of the time you will be helped to find a great safe spot to camp.